-City of Utrecht Coronavirus
+City of Utrecht Coronavirus (English)

 The Municipality of Utrecht is following the guidelines and information of the RIVM (Dutch National Institute for Public Health and the Environment), the Municipal Health Service for the Utrecht region (GGD Regio Utrecht) and the Dutch Ministry of Health.

 Changes to our services

 We're doing our best to keep vital services and support available.
 The city hall and the Vleuten-De Meern district service centre are open.
 There will be cases where we will have to limit some of our services for people's safety.
 We are following the guidelines set by the government.

 Update 13-1: Netherlands to remain in lockdown until at least 9 February

 The number of people in the Netherlands who get infected with coronavirus is falling slightly.
 This shows the lockdown is starting to work.
 Our next task is to quickly reduce the daily infection rates, so that the number of COVID-19 patients in hospitals and intensive care units also comes down.
 The government has therefore decided that the Netherlands will remain in lockdown until at least 9 February.

 Update 8-1: Vaccination in Utrecht region has started

 GGD regio Utrecht (GGDrU) has started vaccinating healthcare workers in Expo Houten on 8 January.